Get the FLOCK Out: Town Hall - May 27th at 6 PM

 1

-This is the single most effective action you can take.
-Oklahoma City Council meets every Tuesday at 8:30 AM at City Hall, 200 N. Walker Ave.
-Citizens can sign up to speak during the public comment period.
+Oklahoma City Council meets every other Tuesday at 8:30 AM at City Hall, 200 N. Walker Ave.
+Citizens can sign up to speak during public comment.
 You don't need to be an expert - just share why this matters to you.
-Keep it respectful, concise, and personal.
 Three minutes is all it takes.
+The Flock contract comes up for renewal this summer.

 2